novidd/cs50_final_project/README.md

 *(I did debate if I should use SQL as a database, but because the user cannot update the data I saw no need to do so and the data itself is not of a sensitive nature.)*

-Then I check if the input is either the kanji reading or hiragana/furigana reading.
-Then I pass the result to ``PitchItem`` which will then dynamically display it on screen.
+Check if the input is either the kanji reading or hiragana/furigana reading.
+Then pass the result to ``PitchItem`` which will then dynamically display it on screen.

 ##### Search Algorithm
 It's rather simple, by using the ``fs`` module's ``readFile`` method I get read the data and as below: